holochain/sim1h/README.md

 There is no "global store" to audit to see what has been published.

-This is great for production but problematic for:
+This is great for scalability/decentralisation but problematic for:

 - Conductor devs verifying the crossover between wasm and network workflows
 - Zome devs reviewing how data is published and recieved across nodes